 - a.
 Application form for pre-application screening (Please request an application form from the Academic Affairs Section of the Graduate School of Life Sciences.) - b.
-Official academic transcript (prepared by the head of the last institution attended) - c.
-Abstract of the research (about two A4 pages) and reference materials such as academic papers - d.
-Envelope for notification of screening results (standard size, with applicant's name and address written on it, and a stamp of 460 yen) - e.
-Other materials that may be used as a reference for the review
+Official academic transcript (from the head of the institution the applicant graduated from) - c.
+Other materials that may be used as a reference for the review (e.g., academic thesis or other equivalent materials) - d.
+Envelope for notification of screening results (standard size, with applicant's name and address written on it, and a stamp of 460 yen)